kyungrae/study/designing-data-intensive-applications/part1.md

 #### Describing Load

+Load can be described with a few numbers which we call load parameters.
 The best choice of parameters depends on the architecture of your system: it may be requests per second to a web server, the ratio of reads to writes in a database, the number of simultaneously active users in chat room, the hit rate on a cache, the distribution of followers per user, or something else.

 #### Describing Performance